 I will update the page periodically as I build new things.

-A trestle dining table made from cherry.
+A trestle dining table made from locally-harvested cherry wood.

 A pair of Shaker nightstands in black cherry.